iot-salzburg/panta_rhei/README.md

 This repository comprised 3 parts:
 * **Panta Rhei Messaging Layer** which unifies [Apache Kafka](https://kafka.apache.org/) with [SensorThings](http://developers.sensorup.com/docs/)
-* **Panta Rhei Client** to easily access the Messaging Layer in only only 4 lines of code
+* **Panta Rhei Client** to easily access the Messaging Layer with only 4 lines of code
 * **Demo Application** to get started as fast as possible